thorcc/setify/README.md

 # setify

-An app for creating Spotify playlists from concert setlist.
+An app for creating Spotify playlists from concert setlists.

 Created with React and Express, deployed with Netlify.